-2) Let It Go – Whatever it is!
+2. Let It Go.
+Whatever it is, let it go!
 Nature instructs us about the cycle of creation and letting go every year.
 Autumn marks the end of the growing season and is a time to turn inward, conserving energy.
 Trees lose their leaves in preparation for winter.
 How can we expect a healthy harvest next year if we don’t release the old and stagnant aspects of our lives?
-The most powerful lesson of Fall is to release the clutter that unnecessarily complicates our lives in order to discover all that is meaningful and fresh.
+The most powerful lesson of fall is to release the clutter that unnecessarily complicates our lives in order to discover all that is meaningful and fresh.